 web: deno run --allow-net server.ts --port=${PORT}

-The next thing to do is create a new application on Heroku.
+Next, create a new application on Heroku.
 You can do this from the Heroku dashboard.
-Click New and then click New App.
+Click New, then click New App.
 Fill in the form.
-You can use the name and region you prefer.
+You can use any name and region you like.

 Next, click Create app to complete the creation process.
 You will then be redirected to the Deploy view for your newly created application.